| Y |

 of the opposition party in Greece

-- after he delivers a political speech
+- after he delivered a political speech

-truck passes and strikes him
+blue truck passed and struck him

 - the scene in a hospital conference